-At iGrid 2005 workshop, we succeeded in streaming the output of visualization applications from three distinct remote clusters in KISTI (South Korea), EVL (Chicago), and SARA (Amsterdam) to a big tiled display (11x5 tiles, total 100Mpixel display resolution) in UCSD (San Diego) over 10 Gigabit networks.
+At the iGrid2005 workshop, we succeeded in streaming the output of visualization applications from three distinct remote clusters in KISTI (South Korea), EVL (Chicago), and SARA (Amsterdam) to a large tiled display (11x5 tiles, total 100Mpixel display resolution) at UCSD (San Diego) over 10 Gigabit networks.
 Total bandwidth used for this experiment reached 9 Gigabits/sec.